osg-htc/docs/docs/data/osdf/install-cache-container.md

 For caches that are connected to NICs over 40 Gbps we recommend that you disable the virtualized network and "bind" the container to the host network.
-The following example uses the 'single host partition' setup from [above](#single-host-partition):
+The following example uses the 'single partition' setup from [above](#single-partition):

 ```console
 user@host $ docker run --rm  \